diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 Research over the past few decades has shown how malicious attackers can take advantage of benign code in applications to manipulate its execution flow and, in turn, compromise systems and data.
-This manipulation has historically been prevalent in C/C++ compiled code, which can be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and @rop @rop-payload-detection @rop-geometry.
+This control-flow manipulation has historically been particularly prevalent in C/C++ compiled code, which can be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and @rop @rop-payload-detection @rop-geometry.